 We organise our in-progress board into swim lanes for each category.
 There seems to be a rhythm to choosing which items to work on: sometimes there’s more of a focus on tactical (pebbles) and sometimes strategic (rocks, boulders and technical debt).
 But we try and make sure we always have a mixture of items being worked on at any one time.

 So how do our items move across the board to the wall of victory?
-We’ll talk about that in part 2.
+We’ll talk about that in under the hood – part 2.